ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-02-21-make-canvasjs-chart-from-mysql-data.md

 ---
-layout: blog
+layout: post
 title: "How to make a CanvasJS Chart from MySQL Data"
 date: 2017-02-21
 category: notebook
 comments: true
+author: "LJ MIRANDA"
 ---

 > For those who were redirected here from my Wordpress site, I would like to welcome you to my new blog!
 I will be moving some of my older posts here so that in the future,  I can delete the entire Wordpress site entirely.
 Feel free to look around!

 For one of my projects during my undergrad years, I am required to render graphical charts in our website using data found from MySQL.
 Today, everything is much easier for you can use various web frameworks such as [Django](https://www.djangoproject.com/) and [Ruby on Rails](http://rubyonrails.org/).
 But for some of us who still enjoy the XAMPP stack, this simple task can be quite daunting.